-Page Reference Support/oppose Decision sought Reasons under cover or within an outdoor enclosure, and be dependent on supplies of food produced on and/or off the land where the operation is located.
-It includes: (a) intensive pig farming undertaken wholly or principally in sheds or other shelters or buildings; (b) free-range pig farming; (c) poultry or game bird farming undertaken wholly or principally within sheds or other shelters or buildings; (d) free-range poultry or game bird farming; (e) mushroom farming; and (f) intensive goat farming.
+Page Reference Support/oppose Decision sought Reasons (a) intensive pig farming undertaken wholly or principally in sheds or other shelters or buildings; (b) free-range pig farming; (c) poultry or game bird farming undertaken wholly or principally within sheds or other shelters or buildings; (d) free-range poultry or game bird farming; (e) mushroom farming; and (f) intensive goat farming.
 It excludes the following, provided the building is used for the purpose for which it was built: (a) woolsheds; (b) dairy sheds; (c) calf pens or wintering accommodation for less than 30 stock (except where stock are being reared for the replacement of breeding stock to be used on the same property); and (d) glasshouse production or nurseries.
-14-30 Landscape Restoration Area Oppose Delete the definition and make any consequential amendments needed to give effect to this relief: FFNZ consider this definition to be unnecessary and inappropriate.
-The active management approach outlined in this definition is more appropriately addressed, if required, as resource consent conditions
+14-30 Landscape Restoration Area Oppose Delete the definition and make any consequential amendments needed to give effect to this relief: Landscape Restoration Area Means an area shown on the planning maps, within the Rangitahi Peninsula Zone, where existing native vegetation is to be complemented by additional landscape FFNZ consider this definition to be unnecessary and inappropriate.
+The active management approach outlined in this definition is more appropriately addressed, if required, as resource consent conditions when a land use activity within the Rangitahi Peninsula triggers the need for one.